nickjourjine/wild-mus-vocal-ecology/README.md

 The code in this repository is intended to be used along with data at the Dryad repository [here](link).

 To combine code and data:
-1. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine by clicking the big green `<> Code` button above.
 You should get a folder called wild-mus-vocal-ecology.
+2. Download the data folder [here](link), then unzip it by clicking on it, or running
+    - `Expand-Archive -Path path\to\wild-mus-vocal-ecology-data.zip -DestinationPath path\to\output-folder` (Windows Powershell)
-2. Download the data folder at ###, then unzip it by clicking on it, running `tar -xf path/to/wild-mus-vocal-ecology-data.zip` (Windows PowerShell) or `unzip path/to/wild-mus-vocal-ecology-data.zip` (MacOS terminal).
-You should get a folder called wild-mus-vocal-ecology-data containing four directories: "data", "models", "parameters", and "annotations"
+	- `unzip path/to/wild-mus-vocal-ecology-data.zip` (MacOS Terminal).
+	You should end up with a folder called wild-mus-vocal-ecology-data containing four directories: "data", "models", "parameters", and "annotations".
-3. Copy or move the contents of the data folder to the folder you cloned or downloaded from here (these should be the folders "data", "models", "parameters", and "annotations").
+3. Copy or move the contents of the wild-mus-vocal-ecology-data folder (not the folder itself) to the wild-mus-vocal-ecology folder you cloned or downloaded from this repository.

     To copy:
     `rsync -ahP /path/to/wild-mus-vocal-ecology-data/ /path/to/wild-mus-vocal-ecology/`